DCDie/Task-Logger/README.md

 9. Assign a task to user - user send task_id and user_id and receive successful response after update task owner

-10. Complete a task - user send task_id and receive successful response after update of task status in completed
+~~10.
+Complete a task - user send task_id and receive successful response after update of task status in completed~~

 ~~11.
 Remove task - user send task_id and receive successful response after task deletion~~

 12. Add comment to task - user send task_id, comment text and receive id of the new comment

-13. View task comments - user send task id and receive list of all comments added to this task
+~~13.
+View task comments - user send task id and receive list of all comments added to this task~~

 14. Add email notification then task is assigned to me